charlynebuerki/data-visualization-project-2021-cam/README.md

 #### Calendar

-##### Pre-processing

-The calendar data contains price per night predictions and availabilities for listings a few months into the future.
-The price was formatted into parseable data and all dates were changed into readable datetime format.

-The features for the calendar data after pre-processing are:

-* Time-stamp
-* Listing ID
-* Availability on a date
-* Price [$/night]
-* Max/Min nights

-##### Data insights

 What is the difference in average price between the three locations?

 We calculate the average price for each listing from the most recent price predictions (February 2021).
 Each listing is distributed into different average price categories of 100$ intervals.
 We plot the percentage of listings per category.